 Definition of Static Character

-In fact, this character does not develop the inner understanding to know his environment, which is affecting him, or he does not understand that his actions have positive or negative impacts on others.
-The personality of this character remains the same at the end of the story as it appears in the beginning.
+In fact, this character does not develop the inner understanding to know how his environment is affecting him, or he does not understand that his actions have positive or negative impacts on others.
+The personality of this character remains the same at the end of the story as it appeared in the beginning.
 All his actions stay true and unchanged to his personality in-between the scenes.

-Static characters should not be confused or mixed up with flat characters — one dimensional characters.
-Though both do not change throughout the story, if a character remains unchanged, it does not mean that he is one-dimensional like a flat character.
-A static character can perfectly be interesting like Sherlock Holmes, who is completely ingenious, eccentric and sometimes jerky.
-He never changes but audience still loves him.
+Static characters should not be confused or mixed up with flat, one-dimensional characters.
+Though neither changes as the story progresses, if a character remains unchanged, it does not mean that he is one-dimensional like a flat character.
+A static character can be perfectly interesting, like Sherlock Holmes, who is completely ingenious, eccentric, and sometimes jerky.
+He never changes, but the audience still loves him.
 Thus, a static character could be the protagonist too, and a flat character, on the other hand, only plays a side role in the story.

-Mr. Collins from Pride and Prejudice by Jane Austen
+Example #1: Mr. Collins, Pride and Prejudice (By Jane Austen)

 Scar is another excellent example of a static character.
 Scar is a sly and clever brother of the Lion King.
-This cunning man plots to kill Simba and his father.
-As the film goes on, we notice that Scar does not go through any change and keeps these traits until the end.
+This cunning character plots to kill Simba and his father.
+As the film goes on, we notice that Scar does not go through any changes, keeping his personality traits until the end.
 By the end of the story, he does not survive and dies due to his wicked deeds.

 Draco Malfoy is another good example of a static character.
-Although he gets many opportunities to grow and transform for better, he prefers not to change.
-He also dimly senses that Lord Voldemort and Death Eaters are evil, even though he continues to believe that purebloods are only worthy and “mudbloods” and “Muggles” are to be disdained.
+Although he gets many opportunities to grow and transform for the better, he prefers not to change.
+He also dimly senses that Lord Voldemort and the Death Eaters are evil, even though he continues to believe that only purebloods are worthy, and “Mudbloods” and “Muggles” are to be disdained.

-Atticus Finch from To Kill a Mockingbird By Harper Lee
+Example #5: Atticus Finch, To Kill a Mockingbird (by Harper Lee)

 Atticus Finch is another good example of a static character in the novel, To Kill a Mocking Bird.
-Though his attitude about his father changes, he shows the same fortitude in courtroom that he explains when he has shot the dog earlier in the story.
-He exercises the same principle of seeing the things from other people’s perspective throughout the narrative.
+Though his attitude about his father changes, he shows the same fortitude in the courtroom, as he explains that he shot the dog earlier in the story.
+Finch exercises the same principle of seeing things from other people’s perspectives throughout the narrative.
 For instance, in the beginning, he gives a warning to the children to give respect to Boo’s privacy and eccentric ways.
 Then, towards the end, he again recognizes the value of giving respect to Boo’s privacy by agreeing with judgment of Heck Tate regarding Bob Ewell’s death.